 may receive current information on all standards by calling or writing the

 (This Foreword is not part of American National Standard A250.11-2001)

-The organizations that have approved this standard are part of the ANSI
+The organizations that have approved this standard are as follows:

 American Institute of Architects